 In short, modular development delays the release of value and significantly increases risk.

-… therefore, limit work in progress to improve value flow.
+… therefore, limit work in progress to adapt faster

 Work in progress (WIP) refers to inventoried materials and partly finished products that are not yet usable or delivered to stakeholders.
 We take a broad view that work in progress includes accumulated and unreleased work by large factories, by individual teams and by people.